Manufacture Your Day by STOP SAYING “I WILL TRY”

 I have seen it with my coaching clients so many times.
 Most want to lead a healthier lifestyle.
 Some of them want to change a bad habit.
 Others simply want to get better skills as a leader and become better communicators.

-How they respond to my assignments tells me if we have to work on their mindset, their skill level, their self-worth or their ability to take ownership for their choices in life.
+How they respond to my assignments tells me if we have to work on their mindset, their skill level, their self-worth or their ability to take ownership of their choices in life.

 Nothing worthwhile achieving comes without effort, even when some advertisements try to convince us that we get great ABS by working out 5 minutes a day.